Email Designs is the place to create, edit, and preview emails for an event.

 Message Name: The Message Name is not seen by guests, and is used to differentiate between similar emails.
 (Example: Two invitations with slightly different images, one for “Press” and one for “Sponsors”).
-There is an option to create default emails when creating Ticket Types - if created, the following messages may appear in Email Designs:

 Message Type: The message type determines when and how an email design is sent.